-Moreover, due to uniform carbide distribution, ASP® is easier to achieve the high quality surface finish after grinding / polishing of the hardened edges.
+Moreover, due to uniform carbide distribution, with ASP® it is easier to achieve the high quality surface finish after grinding / polishing of the hardened edges.

-Rotary die cutters needs very good dimensional and geometrical precision.
+Rotary die cutters need very good dimensional and geometrical precision.
 Thanks to its very fine microstructure, ASP® meets all the dimensional stability requirements after heat treatment.